-Evangelos Gerasopoulos, Research Director at the National Observatory of Athens, commented on the history of the use of the terms “global warming,” “climate change,” and “climate crisis,” and emphasized that “climate change is a purely anthropogenic intervention.”
+Evangelos Gerasopoulos, Research Director at the National Observatory of Athens, commented on the history of the use of the terms “global warming", “climate change", and “climate crisis”, and emphasized that “climate change is a purely anthropogenic intervention".
 Referring to the link between climate change and the catastrophic fires in Australia, where “an area the size of Greece was burnt,” he said, “Climate change is responsible for doubling, and even quadrupling, the likelihood of a fire breaking out at a particular spot.
 And, the most frightening thing is that it multiples the ferocity of the fire by seven times.”
 Commenting on the catastrophic floods in Mandra, Attica, in 2017, Gerasopoulos said that “in Mandra, within six hours, we had more than 200mm of rain, while, right next to Manrda, in Elefsina, we have 370mm all year round,” stressing that “the frequency of this extreme phenomenon will be even greater due to climate change.”
-Correspondingly, he commented about the 2018 wildfires in Attica that “the combination of climate change and human greed led us to these tragic results.”
+Correspondingly, regarding the 2018 wildfires in Attica he commented that “the combination of climate change and human greed led us to these tragic results.”

 Phoebe Koundouri, Professor at the Athens University of Economics and Business and President-Elect of the European Association of Environmental and Resource Economists, explained why it is important to perceive climate change as a climate crisis.
 “It is a crisis for mankind.
 When the climate changes, so do the conditions on our planet.
 The planet can survive even more extreme environmental phenomena, but what is crucial is that we, as a human species, and the biodiversity that surrounds us, will not be able to survive on this planet.
 It is, therefore, a climate crisis because, while it seems that we have the technology and the money to reverse the course leading to a 3 or a 4 degree Celsius rise in temperature, if we don’t do it over the next ten years, the impact will be catastrophic.
 We have very little time to change the course of things.
 Never before in the past has humanity been called upon to make such a big change in such a short period of time.”